pwall567/log-front/README.md

 This library provides a simple logging API that may be used by a library.
-The default behaviour is to use reflection to find the `slf4j` classes in the classpath - if they are found all logging calls will be redirected to them; otherwise log messages will be output to a `PrintStream` (default `stdout`).
+The default behaviour is to use reflection to find the `slf4j` classes in the classpath - if they are found all logging calls will be redirected to them.
+The second choice is to use the Java logging framework if indicated by the presence of a system property or configuration associated with that framework;
+otherwise log messages will be output to a `PrintStream` (default `stdout`).

-If it is necessary to fit in with an existing logging framework, the API is designed to be simple to implement so that a thin interfacing layer can be created accepting this API and invoking the required mechanism.
+If it is necessary to fit in with an existing logging framework other than `slf4j`, the API is designed to be simple to implement so that a thin interfacing layer can be created accepting this API and invoking the required mechanism.

 ## Quick Start